fizzbee-io/website/content/tutorials/channels.md

 - Delivery (at most once, at least once, exactly once) - default = “atmost_once”
 - Ordering (unordered, pairwise, ordered) - ordering = “unordered”

-Unlike P model checker that has separate send semantics and new method, to use the channels there is no syntax change.
+Unlike the P model checker that has separate send semantics and new method, to use the channels there is no syntax change.
 Just call the other function like a normal function call.

 Message passing is just a function call.
 To make it even easier,